 Since research often requires financial support, the Dean’s Undergraduate Research Fund was created in 1996 to assist students in funding their projects.
 A committee of faculty reviews all DURF applications.
 Applicants can receive up to $1,000 per grant for an Individual or Team Research Grant and up to $500 for a FAST or Conference Grant.
-Applicants must be current freshmen, sophomores, juniors, or first-term seniors in the College of Arts and Science.
+Applicants must be current first-years, second-years, juniors, or first-term seniors in the College of Arts and Science.
 A DURF grant may be used to support the purchase or rental of necessary equipment, travel to conferences or collections, or any other reasonable and justified expense (including income lost because of reduced hours at a current or continued place of employment).
 DURF grants may be expended during the fall, spring, or summer terms.

 - Individual Research Grants which are open to all students including freshmen and sophomores who have developed the skills to undertake an independent research project (apply for an Individual Research Grant).

 - Team Research Grants designed for projects in which the individual strengths of the collaborating team members are essential for attaining the project’s goals (apply for a Team Research Grant).

 - First- and Second-Year Training (FAST) Grants that are specifically designed for freshmen and sophomores to provide funds needed to learn fundamental research skills (apply for a FAST Grant).

 All applications require a project proposal, a proposed budget, and an assessment completed by the mentor.
 The entire proposal must be submitted online.
 Please click on the links above to access individual applications which detail specific requirements.
 For advice on writing an effective proposal, reaching out to mentors, or any other concerns related to the DURF, please contact 212-998-8140.